lhcb/starterkit-lessons/first-analysis-steps/eos-storage.md

 EOS by `ganga` you can access them from your terminal by mounting your EOS area.

-> ## Important! {.callout}
+{% callout "Important!" %}
-> Important: mounting eos is discouraged by the LHCb data management team,
+Important: mounting eos is discouraged by the LHCb data management team, and no support will be provided by them for problems/questions related to it.
-> and no support will be provided by them for problems/questions related to it.
+{% endcallout %}

 On `lxplus` EOS is mount under /eos like this: